 The economical consequences of the COVID-19 pandemic have been devastating.

 This outbreak has the potential to change the entire business landscape in the long run.
-Tough times like these bring to the fore problems that have been disregarded by the society, governments and the private sector.
+Tough times like these shine a light on problems that have been disregarded by society, governments and the private sector.
 It’s become apparent that there is a need for innovative solutions that will open up new opportunities for entrepreneurs.

 We invite you to consider seven post-pandemic business ideas, which have been circulating for some time but have never been more relevant than today.